check-spelling/check-spelling-docs/Feature:-Area-dictionaries.md

 That said, if you really want to be fancy, you can use a matrix and apply certain dictionaries only in certain circumstances.
 While this isn't recommended, it is possible.

+## Assembly dictionaries

+A first draft has been added for [assembly-dictionaries](https://github.com/check-spelling/assembly-dictionaries/tree/20231110).

+Testing in prerelease versions of check-spelling/spell-check-this may start in 2024.

 ## Future work

 [[Suggest Area dictionaries|Feature: Suggest Area Dictionaries]]